Does caffeine raise blood pressure?

 Does caffeine raise your blood pressure?

-For your average joe, it's probably a good idea to refrain from ingesting caffeine just before a blood pressure test.
-It could trigger a temporary rise, resulting in an inaccurate reading.
-Coffee may be the most likely culprit, but chocolate, soda, and energy drinks have varying amounts of caffeine as well.
-For those who aren’t sure whether caffeine affects their blood pressure, try measuring your blood pressure before your next cup of coffee (or caffeinated food stuff) and again within 30 to 120 minutes afterward.
-If your blood pressure goes up by five to ten points in that period of time, it may indicate sensitivity to the effects of caffeine.
+Generally speaking, it may be a good idea to refrain from ingesting caffeine just before a blood pressure test to avoid an inaccurate reading.
+Though coffee may be the most common culprit, chocolate, soda, and energy drinks have varying amounts of caffeine as well.
+If you’re wondering whether caffeine affects your blood pressure, you could try measuring your blood pressure before your next cup of coffee (or caffeinated food or beverage) and again within 30 to 120 minutes.
+If your reading goes up by five to ten points in that period of time, it may indicate sensitivity to the effects of caffeine.

-Cutting out caffeine may be a good choice for some, but it’s recommended to do so gradually to avoid experiencing withdrawal symptoms.
+If you’re considering cutting out caffeine, it’s recommended to do so gradually to avoid experiencing withdrawal symptoms.
 Can’t give up good ol' java?
-Decaffeinated coffee may serve as a suitable substitute, with a typical caffeine content of about five milligrams (mg) per eight ounce (oz.) cup (versus around 135 mg of caffeine for the regular brew).
-Hot cocoa is a choice that also contains approximately five mg of caffeine per eight oz. mug (with an added bonus of calcium and er… chocolate!) for those seeking an alternative beverage altogether.
+Decaffeinated coffee may serve as a suitable substitute, with a typical caffeine content of about 5 milligrams (mg) per 8 ounce (oz.) cup (versus around 135 mg of caffeine for the regular brew).
+Hot cocoa is another option that contains approximately 5 mg of caffeine per 8 oz. (with an added bonus of calcium and er… chocolate!).
 There are also herbal teas, which contain no caffeine and are available in a variety of flavors.
-A health foods store may also have a few additional offerings, including non-caffeinated herbal or grain beverages.Alice!
+Your local grocery store or health foods store may also have a few additional offerings, including non-caffeinated herbal teas.

 Hope this information helps to balance your caffeine intake and your blood pressure!